Abnormal cervical cells

 Treatment if you have abnormal cervical cells

 Your biopsy result may show you have abnormal cell changes called CIN or CGIN.
-Find out what treatment you might have.
+You might need treatment for the cell changes.

 After your treatment for abnormal cervical cells